Checklist for Making or Writing a Will

 For many of us, it is easy to decide who we wish to be names as heirs to our estate after our death.
 However, the main beneficiaries of your will need to be named, as will any minor beneficiaries.
 For instance, you may wish to leave certain items, treasured possessions or sums of money to friends or family.
 These will need to be listed separately in the will along with the beneficiary’s name to ensure your wishes are carried out.

 It is wise to include alternative beneficiaries in case the first choices do not survive you.
 If you choose to omit your spouse or children from becoming heirs, take the time to get legal counsel and understand inheritance rights before doing so.
-The expert legal counselors and attorneys at Northern Virginia Trusts & Estates can walk you through estate planning and inheritance procedures.
+The expert legal counselors and attorney at Northern Virginia Trusts & Estates can walk you through estate planning and inheritance procedures.

 The executors of your will have a duty to exercise your wishes, but there is no need for any special or legal knowledge to execute a will properly.
 What is required is someone who is honest, diligent and has plenty of common sense in order to ensure that all of your wishes are carried out for the good of all.
 It is quite appropriate to choose your spouse or a relative, but it may be that you choose someone who lives nearby, or has knowledge of your financial affairs.
 It is always a good idea to make sure that the proposed executor is willing to do the job and to discuss your wishes with them before finalizing your will.